alicecaml/alicecaml.org/content/install.md

 Pre-compiled executables of Alice can be found on its [Github release page](https://github.com/alicecaml/alice/releases).
-Download and extract the archive appropriate to your system, and copy the file `bin/alice` to one of the directories in your `PATH` variable.
+Download and extract the `.tar.gz` archive appropriate to your system, and copy the file `bin/alice` to one of the directories in your `PATH` variable.

 To manually install [OCaml development tools](#development-tools) to a specific location such as `/usr/local`, run: